ctu-geoforall-lab-projects/dp-tethal-2018-gisquick-doc/user-manual/time-support.rst

 date and time pickers.
 In case that time format contains only date than time can not be more precise than one day.
-Time and date selection in displayed datetime picker has to be confirmed by `OK` button.
+Time and date selection in displayed datetime picker has to be confirmed by `'OK'` button.
 Map canvas is updated after this confirmation.

 .. figure:: ../img/date-time-picker.png